debdeepbh/debdeepbh.github.io/_lin/2019-03-23-mountpoints.md

 ---
-title: Moving /root to another partition
+title: Moving directories to their own partitions
+tags: mount partition fstab
 ---

-After using a linux install for a while, if you realize that your `/root` or `/home` partition needs more space than anticipated, it might be useful to move these directories to their own partitions.
-Here is how to do it.
+After using a Linux for a while, if you may realize that your `/root` or `/home` partition needs more space than anticipated.
+So, it might be useful to move these directories to their own partitions, if you haven't done so originally.
+This setup also has the advantage that you can format and install a new copy of Linux without losing the user data.
+Here is how to move `/root` to its own partition.

 * Create new ext4 partition, say `/dev/sda7`.
 Mount it in a directory, say `/otherlin`
-* Copy all data from /root to /otherlin using the following commands
+* Copy all data from `/root` to `/otherlin` using the following commands
 ```
   cp -urp /root/. /otherlin/
 ```